-On exam days, you might be feeling too nervous to eat, but Boss says you should try to eat something, as your brain won’t work as well on an empty stomach.
+Before exams, you might be feeling too nervous to eat, but Boss says you should try to eat something, as your brain won’t work as well on an empty stomach.

 “Anything is better than nothing,” she advises.
 “But if you can stomach it, try a banana smoothie, an egg, or some wholegrain toast with peanut butter.
-Otherwise, take a muesli bar to eat on your way to the exam.
+Otherwise, take a muesli bar to eat on your way to exams.
 While these do contain sugar they also have oats, nuts and seeds, which can help fuel the brain.”

 Also make sure you have a water bottle to hand, as the brain works best when it’s hydrated.
 And while it might seem impossible, try to get a good night’s sleep the night before.